zendframework/zend-stratigility/docs/book/creating-middleware-v3.md

 # Creating Middleware in Version 3

-In Stratigility 3.0 middleware has to be PSR-15 compatible, it means it must implement `MiddlewareInterface`.
-Please see the following
+- Since: 3.0.0alpha1

+Starting with version 3.0.0alpha1, middleware piped to a `MiddlewarePipe` **MUST** implement the http-interop/http-server-middleware interfaces.
-example:
+As an example:

 ```php
 use Interop\Http\Server\MiddlewareInterface;